cyptnpassira/Federift/docs/design.md

 distribution, and "training" is a deterministic pull toward it.
 This keeps:

-- **determinism** — every run reproduces, so a change in a report is caused by
+- **determinism** — every run reproduces, so a change in a report is caused by a change in *the thing you edited*, not RNG noise;
+- **legibility** — convergence is literally "distance to target", and the effect of non-IID skew or DP noise is visible in a handful of rounds.

+The cost is honesty: these clients don't learn anything real, and the README says so loudly.